Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

 where $0 \leq \alpha_u \leq 1$ with $\sum_{u=0}^{U-1}\alpha_u=1$ and $\mathcal{D} = \bigcup_{u=0}^{U-1} \mathcal{D}_u$.
-Since a client's loss function $f_u(\mathbf{w}|\mathcal{D}_u)$ depends on its local dataset $\mathcal{D}_u$ and the global loss function $f(\mathbf{w}|\mathcal{D})$ is a weighted combination of the clients' loss functions, clients' datasets directly impact the global loss function: \bblue{non-IID (independent and identically distributed) data distributions cause statistical data heterogeneity, which negatively affects this loss function.}
+Since a client's loss function $f_u(\mathbf{w}|\mathcal{D}_u)$ depends on its local dataset $\mathcal{D}_u$ and the global loss function $f(\mathbf{w}|\mathcal{D})$ is a weighted combination of the clients' loss functions, clients' datasets directly impact the global loss function: non-IID (independent and identically distributed) data distributions cause statistical data heterogeneity, which negatively affects this loss function.

-While \ac{fl} in wireless networks is particularly attractive since the clients do not need to offload their privacy-sensitive data to the \bblue{\ac{cs}, resource} constraints from the client and network sides need to be acknowledged \cite{niknam2020federated}. \bblue{One} fundamental assumption in typical \ac{fl} is that the client has a static dataset $\mathcal{D}_u$, which is readily available before training begins.
+While \ac{fl} in wireless networks is particularly attractive because clients do not need to offload their privacy-sensitive data to the \ac{cs}, {\em resource constraints} on both the client and network sides need to be acknowledged \cite{niknam2020federated}.
+One fundamental assumption in typical \ac{fl} is that the client has a static dataset $\mathcal{D}_u$ available before training begins.
 However, $\mathcal{D}_u$ may not be static and/or readily available in many practical applications \cite{pervej2025resource, hosseinalipour2023parallel}.
-Moreover, the statistical data distributions of the clients may not necessarily remain static.
-The training samples can arrive in a causal manner \cite{pervej2022mobility,pervej2025resource,hosseinalipour2023parallel} in many applications.
-This is particularly true for many wireless applications, such as \ac{isac} \cite{pulkkinen2024model}, temporal/online \ac{csi} prediction \cite{luo2018channel}, demand predictions in video caching network \cite{pervej2025resource}, \bblue{simultaneous localization and mapping \cite{taniguchi2017online}, wearable sensors \cite{zhang2022online}}, etc.
+Moreover, the statistical distributions of client data may not remain static.
+The training samples can {\em continually arrive} \cite{pervej2022mobility,pervej2025resource,hosseinalipour2023parallel} in many applications.
+This is particularly true for many wireless applications, such as \ac{isac} \cite{pulkkinen2024model}, temporal/online \ac{csi} prediction \cite{luo2018channel}, demand predictions in video caching network \cite{pervej2025resource}, simultaneous localization and mapping \cite{taniguchi2017online}, wearable sensors \cite{zhang2022online}, etc. For example, new \ac{csi} are available in each radio frame, which is typically $10$ milliseconds.
+The clients can use their historical \ac{csi} to predict the future \ac{csi}, which may take only a few milliseconds, and the actual \ac{csi} information can be known at the end of that radio frame.
+Therefore, the clients can use their prediction results and the actual label for model training.
+In wireless localization \cite[Chapter $29$]{molisch2023wireless}, many users share real-time location information (some users also do not reveal such information), i.e., the actual label is known instantaneously, which can help design online \ac{ml} algorithms for efficient indoor/outdoor localization.